testcontainers/testcontainers-dotnet/docs/api/wait_strategies.md

 ## Wait until the container is healthy

-If the Docker image supports Dockers's [HEALTHCHECK](docker-docs-healthcheck) feature, like the following configuration:
+If the Docker image supports Dockers's [HEALTHCHECK][docker-docs-healthcheck] feature, like the following configuration:

 ```Dockerfile
 FROM alpine